A soft-wooded shrub to 50 cm high with cylindrical and ridged stems bearing hairs and with some warty-glands.

 Tetratheca – Ancient Greek – tetra meaning “four”, and theke meaning “sac or box”, relating to the condition of the stamens in the flowers which have four lobes or cells.

-glandulosa – Latin referring to “glandular” referring to the conspicuous glands on various plant parts.
+glandulosa – Latin referring to “glandular” – referring to the conspicuous glands on various plant parts such as leaves.

 This species is listed as being at risk of extinction in the wild at the State level with the category of Vulnerable.